 In 2023 Nina was awarded the inaugural Children’s Champion award by Resolution and is currently ranked as the star individual in Chambers and Partners for ‘Cross-Border’ Disputes.
 She is top ranked for Public Law cases (care proceedings) and in the Hall of Fame of the Legal 500 Directory.
 Spears Directory have classed her as ‘Outstanding’.

 From the Directories she is praised “Nina is in a class of her own, She has in-depth understanding across all aspects of children law and a down-to-earth way of engaging with people and clients of all backgrounds.
 That she brings “a calm and astute perspective to cases”, and “is a particularly impressive lawyer with a great mind”.

-Nina is a member of the International Academy of Family Lawyers; the UK Central Authority’s International Child Abduction Unit Solicitors panel and has been on the Law Society’s Children Panel for over twenty years.
-She sits on Resolution’s International Committee and the International Family Justice Committee.
-She also lectures on the law and has written articles and submissions on the changing face of family law.
+Nina is a member of the International Academy of Family Lawyers; the UK Central Authority’s International Child Abduction Unit Solicitors panel and sits on Resolution’s International Committee, having been on the Law Society’s Children Panel for thirty years.
+She is a a member of the Association of Lawyers for children (ALC) and a founding member of CALA (Child Abduction Lawyers Association)